End To End Testing: A Detailed Guide

-- Building the workflow: To examine an app’s workflow, test cases in an E2E test suite have to be run in a particular sequence.
+- Creating workflows: To examine an app’s workflow, test cases in an E2E test suite have to be run in a particular sequence.
 This sequence must match the path of the end-user as they navigate through the app.
 Creating test suites to match this workflow can be taxing, especially since they usually involve creating and running thousands of tests.

 Best Practices for End to End Testing

-To test end to end, it is important to follow the practices outlined below.
-These techniques are meant to ensure smooth testing and efficient cost management.
+To test end to end, it is important to follow the practices outlined below – meant to ensure smooth testing and feasible cost management.

 - Prioritize the End Use: When creating test cases, test like the user.
 Get into the mindset of someone using the app for the first time.
 Is it easy to find all the options?
 Are the features clearly marked?
 Can users get what they want in two or three steps?
 Use acceptance testing documents and user stories that help clarify the user’s point of view.
 Design test cases accordingly.

 Focus E2E tests on features of the app whose failure will cause maximum issues.
 Start with these features, and design more elaborate test cases to verify them.
 Consider using a risk assessment matrix for this purpose.

 - Try to avoid Exception Testing: E2E Testing is best used to test common user scenarios.
 When it comes to exceptional user scenarios, use integration testing, or low-level unit testing.